jtlapp/jvm-vs-jsr/README.md

 - `-s <script>` &ndash; running the test in this script
 - `<host>` &ndash; hitting this host and port

-`query.lua` scripts print the first response for each unique combination of status code, shared query name, and error message.
+`query.lua` scripts print the some of the first response for each unique combination of status code, shared query name, and error message.
 For queries erroneously returning non-JSON, also prints each unique combination of status code and response body.
+Several messages may appear for each combination when running in mulitple threads.

 ## Useful commands: